 Regional Trails Initiative Final Report & Action Plan: Phase I - Rochester TMA, 2002.
-While primarily a plan for the regional trails vision, this document describes the purpose of the plan is to develop a comprehensive and achievable action plan for community leaders to create and maintain a safe, accessible, and highly functional regional trail system that is fully integrated with the existing transportation system and constitutes a nationally recognized distinguishing feature of this region.
+While primarily a plan for the regional trails vision, this document states that its purpose is to develop a comprehensive and achievable action plan for community leaders to create and maintain a safe, accessible, and highly functional regional trail system that is fully integrated with the existing transportation system and constitutes a nationally recognized distinguishing feature of this region.